British Grand Prix weather F1 forecast as rain expected at Silverstone

 “Much of the UK will continue to be on the cooler side of the jet, meaning temperatures will be around or just below average,” it said.
 “Where there is sunshine though, it will feel fairly warm, largely in the south.”

-Lewis Hamilton and Max Verstappen are among the best drivers in wet conditions, with Fernando Alonso also something of an expert.
+Hamilton and Max Verstappen, who starts in fourth, are among the best drivers in wet conditions, with Fernando Alonso also something of an expert.

 Hamilton won his first British Grand Prix in 2008 in wet conditions, describing his first win at Silverstone as his favourite on Thursday.